-Lane & Waterman attorneys provide 300 hours of pro bono service on average each year in collaboration with the HELP Regional Office of Iowa Legal Aid and Illinois’ Prairie States Legal Services.
-We also partner with Deere & Company and a Chicago-based law firm through Equal Justice Works to sponsor a two-year fellowship for an attorney who works to help underserved populations.
-Our most recent sponsored fellow began in the fall of 2016 and seeks to bridge the gap between medical and legal service offerings for low-income individuals in the Rockford area.
-Learn more at Catrina Miksis – Equal Justice Works.
+Lane & Waterman attorneys provide 400 hours of pro bono service on average each year in collaboration with the HELP Regional Office of Iowa Legal Aid and Illinois’ Prairie States Legal Services.
+We also partner with Deere & Company and a Chicago-based law firm through Equal Justice Works to sponsor a two-year fellowship for an attorney who works to help under-served populations.
+Our most recent sponsored fellow began in the Fall of 2018 and seeks to recruit, train, and transport pro bono attorneys and law students from urban areas to provide legal services for individuals without access to those services in rural Illinois.
+Learn more at Shelby Smith – Equal Justice Works.

 A second partnership Lane & Waterman participates in is with the United Way of the Quad Cities Area and Deere & Company to offer a pro bono board governance series for nonprofit organizations in the region.
 Our attorneys collaborate with Deere attorneys and another local law firm to provide guidance in a seminar format on legal issues related to employment law, contractual agreements, financial oversight, and tax matters.